popphp/pop-http/README.md

   - Use the request handler of your choice: curl, stream or curl-multi (defaults to curl)
   - Send sync or async requests
   - Support for promises
-  - Dump client requests out to a raw string
+  - Render client requests out to a raw string
   - 2-way client to curl CLI command conversions
 - **HTTP Server Transactions**
   - Manage inbound HTTP server requests, headers and data
   - Create and manage outbound HTTP server responses, headers and data
   - Automatic content negotiation of request data, where possible
-  - Dump server responses out to a raw string
+  - Render server responses out to a raw string
   - Easily handle file uploads and apply server-side settings and restrictions

 `pop-http` is a component of the [Pop PHP Framework](http://www.popphp.org/).